Kattis91/what-is-cooking/README.md

 Some of the User Stories are part of an EPIC.

-Please, click [here](#testing-of-user-stories) if you want to come to the section where I test my User Stories.
+Please, go to [TESTING.md](TESTING.md) if you want to come to the section where I test my User Stories.

 #### Key Project Goal